CDC Recommends Wearing Face Masks In These 10 NJ Counties

 The Centers for Disease Control and Prevention recommends wearing face masks in nearly half of New Jersey -- even if you're vaccinated.

-The COVID-19 transmission rate in 10 counties is categorized as being high or substantial.
+The COVID-19 transmission rate in 10 counties is categorized as being high or substantial, initially reported by NJ Advance Media.

-According to the latest report, the following counties are on the CDC's list:
+According to the latest statistics, the following counties are on the CDC's list:

 - Atlantic (substantial)